 BB&N's recognition and stewardship programs acknowledge and thank all donors for investing in our present and future.
 We demonstrate our appreciation for your generosity through the annual Report of Giving, which lists all fiscal year donors, regardless of gift amount or purpose, unless anonymity has been requested.

-Donors to BB&N's giving societies, described below, are recognized by giving level in the annual Report of Giving for their leadership and loyalty.
+Donors to BB&N's giving societies, described below, are recognized in the annual Report of Giving for their leadership and loyalty.

 1974 Leadership Society